bioinfostudio/cnv/markdowns/03_binning.md

 down to 1 row for every 200 rows previously.
 This massively reduces the file size and processing time in the third step.

-**Do not run this command**
+You DO NOT need to run this command.
+This has already been run for you.
-This step should take approximately 4 minutes to complete.
+This step should take approximately 5 minutes to complete.

 ```bash
 sequenza-utils seqz_binning \